 However, owning a platform is not the same as running the tech behind it.
 In the past, we have seen some of these platforms fumble with major security issues and technical back end issues.
 For people to take conservative social media platforms seriously, the tech must match the promises.
 IE- a big tech platform that believes in free speech but then makes technical errors on the back end will hurt consumer trust.

 Conservatives want to be taken seriously in big tech.
 That starts with having people with technical knowledge to make these dreams/ vision a reality.
 Without that, we will see a cycle of change of ownership because none of the people are putting the right people in the right positions to make the technical backend work for these right-leaning conservative social media platforms.

 Kanye West to acquire conservative social media platform Parler

 If Kanye West wants to make Parler successful, he has to hire the right executive talent and win back eroded consumer trust.
 Additionally, he must stop alienating members of the media with anti-Semitic statements.
 These statements do not represent or align with consumers who use alternative social media platforms and risk alienating early adopters.
 His statements are hurting the adoption of right-leaning platforms.

 Conservative-friendly social media networks

 You can be shut down by Apple, Google, or Amazon.
-They are more powerful than the United States Government.
-If you want to host your app on their platform, you have to abide by their rules, or risk being de-platformed at a moment’s notice.
+These conglomerates are more powerful than the United States Government.
+If you want to host your app on their platform, you have to abide by their rules or risk being de-platformed at a moment’s notice.